 - Toppings: Olives, pepperoni, sausage, bacon, ham, pineapple, roasted eggplant or peppers, mushrooms, onions, zucchini, arugula, etc.

-- Instead of tomato sauce: Omit the tomato sauce and use a thin layer pesto, garlic oil or ricotta.
+- Substitute for tomato sauce: Omit the tomato sauce and use a thin layer pesto, garlic oil or ricotta.

 - Skillet Pizza is best fresh, but leftovers are great rewarmed in a 350-375F oven for about 7-10 minutes.
 It can also be frozen in a ziploc bag.